fusioncharts/dev_centre_docs/getting-started/angular/angular/your-first-chart-using-angular.md

 Get ready to render your first chart finally with the steps below:

-**Step 1**: Specify the chart data within the AppComponent class in `src/app/app.component.ts` file in your root project folder.
+Specify the chart data within the AppComponent class in `src/app/app.component.ts` file in your root project folder.

 ```javascript
 import { Component } from "@angular/core";